Tuplanolla/adom-tas/README.md

 	[ ] Implement dumping an avi
 [ ] Implement analysis tools
 	[X] Find the turn count variable
-	[ ] Create an overlay bigger than 80x25
+	[ ] Find a way to overload functions called by macros [ ] Create an overlay bigger than 80x25
 	[ ] Add a status bar (char* string)
 	[ ] Include in the status bar